iitc-project/ingress-intel-total-conversion/plugins/README.md

 -----------------

 - [**Guess Player Level**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/plugins/guess-player-levels.user.js) looks for the highest placed resonator per player in the current view to guess the player level.
+- [**Highlight Weakened Portals**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/plugins/show-portal-weakness.user.js) fill portals with red or orange to indicate portal's state of disrepair.
+The brighter the color the more attention needed (recharge, shields, resonators).
+Red means general attention needed.
+Orange means at least one resonator is gone.

 Hacking